 The module has three gate inputs.
-Two of them give gate access to the buttons (GATE and PLAY/STOP), while the third is a clock input to substitute the present internal clock.
-Finally, the clock is outputted with an LED blinking at the speed of the clock.
+Two of them give gate access to the buttons (GATE and PLAY/STOP), while the third is a clock input.
+Finally, the clock is outputted on the right-most jack output with an LED blinking at the speed of the clock (shown below).